Data Interpreter: An LLM Agent For Data Science: Experiment details

-\subsubsection{Evaluation metrics}
+\subsection{Evaluation metrics}

 In the MATH benchmark~\cite{hendrycks2021measuring}, accuracy served as the chosen evaluation metric, aligning with the setting proposed in \cite{wu2023empirical,hendrycks2021measuring}.
-Considering the variability in interpreting test results, we manually reviewed the outputs generated by all methods to determine the count of accurate responses.

 For the ML-Benchmark, three evaluation metrics were utilized: completion rate (CR), normalized performance score (NPS), and comprehensive score (CS).
 These metrics provided comprehensive insights into the model's performance and were defined as follows:

 \textit{\textbf{Completion rate (CR)}}: In the task requirements description, there were $T$ steps, and the task completion status of each step was denoted by a score $s_t$, with a maximum score $s_{max}$ of 2 and a minimum score $s_{min}$ of 0.
 The task completion status categories were defined as follows: missing (score of 0), fail (score of 0), success - non-compliant (score of 1), success-compliant (score of 2), and optional step (not involved in scoring).
 To measure the completion level, we proposed a completion ratio where the numerator was the sum of scores $s_t$ for each step, and the denominator was the sum of the maximum possible scores for all steps ($s_{max} \times T$):